BY: ATTY. KENNETH REYES

 You and your spouse may have gone through a lengthy and contentious divorce proceeding.
 This is usually the most difficult period of a person’s life.
 Finally, time heals all pain.
 You and your spouse get tired of bickering and being mean to one another that you both decide to compromise each other positions and resolve all issues in your divorce case through settlement.
 Shortly thereafter, the divorce judgment is finally entered by the Court and you get a sigh of relief.
-Later you discovery that “Oops!,” your ex-spouse had community asset and/or debt that was left out of the divorce judgment.
+Later you discovery that “Oops!,” your ex-spouse had community assets and/or debt that was left out of the divorce judgment.
 This may be a pension, retirement account, a hidden bank account, or a piece of real estate property which was not divided in the judgment.
 What is one to do in this situation?
 The answer can be found in California Family Code §2556.

 California Family Code §2556 provides “In a proceeding for dissolution of marriage, for nullity of marriage, or for legal separation of the parties, the court has continuing jurisdiction to award community estate assets or community estate liabilities to the parties that have not been previously adjudicated by a judgment in the proceeding.”
 California Family Code §2556.
 Even if the parties did not expressly reserve jurisdiction on that piece of asset, the Court retains the power to divide a specific property if there is a community interest in it.